Sorin-debug/JAVA-Projects/01.Spring-and-Hibernate/spring-annotations-demo/README.md

 2. Create a constructor in the class for injections
 3. Configure the dependency injection with @Autowired Annotation.

 #### B. Development Process - Setter methods(s) Injection
 1. Create the setter method(s) in class for injections
 2. Configure the dependency injection with @Autowired Annotation.
-** Any method Injection
-1. Any method with @Autowired

 #### C. Development Process - Field Injection
 1. Configure the dependency injection with Autowired Annotation